Definition of Fundraising

-- Student organizations or sport clubs planning to use an off-campus or commercial promoter to help sponsor or organize an on-campus event must contact a CSI Advisor for special guidelines before making any arrangements or contractual agreement.
+- Student organization or sport clubs planning to use an off-campus or commercial promoter to help sponsor or organize an on-campus event must contact a CSI Advisor for special guidelines before making any arrangements or contractual agreement.
 Publicity and promotion must make it clear that the function is sponsored by that organization acting in a private capacity and not as a representative of the University.

 - Student organizations and sport clubs may not sign any contracts on behalf of the University or act as its agent.

 - Fundraising approval for donations and table sales will be approved for no more than one quarter at a time.